alexarch21/history-explorer-card/README.md

 ### Exporting data as CSV

-The raw data for the currently displayed entities and time range can be exported as a CSV file by opening the entity options and selecting Export as CSV:
+The raw data for the currently displayed entities and time range can be exported as a CSV file by opening the entity options and selecting Export as CSV.
+Note that CSV exporting does not work in the HA Companion app.

 ![image](https://user-images.githubusercontent.com/60828821/156686793-c0cdace6-87c0-4c1e-bb7f-58dd04035be5.png)